boomerang-io/carbon-addons-boomerang-react/README.md

 ### v2

 The big change here is finally supporting tree-shaking properly.
 This should reduce bundle size and builds times, sometimes drastically based on your use case.
+[View the migration guide](./documentation/guides/v2-migration.md) for updating to v2.

 **Features**